The round-up: Brisbane’s best pizza joints

 Neighbourhood Pizza, Kenmore: Few things pair with pizza as well as hip-hop, which is why Neighbourhood Pizza is a must-try.
 Kick back and enjoy the vibe with eight pizzas available, including varieties topped with speck and ricotta cream, American hot honey with dried chilli and salami, and mushrooms with fontina, thyme and truffle oil.

 Pizzeria Violetta, various locations: Renata Roberts has created a mini empire within Kenmore with Stavros the Greek, Sichuan Bang Bang and Pizzeria Violetta in Kenmore, putting her spin on some of the world’s favourite cuisines.
 Renata’s pizzeria offers classic pizzas fresh from an imported AVPN-approved wood-fired pizza oven, keeping things as traditional as possible.
-You can also get your hands on a slice in Paddington and Wilston.
+You can also get your hands on a slice at the brand’s second dispensary in Wilston.

 Prova Pizzeria, Stafford Heights: This Stafford Heights eatery boasts an authentic, imported Stefano Ferraro wood-fire pizza oven, and experienced hands in the kitchen.
 We’re talking a world-renowned pizzaiolo spinning the dough and creating some truly unique pizzas for you to sample.
 Sound’s pretty good, doesn’t it?